paybyphone/phpipam-sdk-go/README.md

 ## A Note on Custom Fields

-PHPIPAM takes the (unfortunately common) approach to using `ATLER TABLE` to add custom fields to tables where they can be added (addresses, subnets, VLANs, VRFs, users, and devices in 1.2).
-More importantly, they are embedded in the main resource object when making API requests.
-This makes custom fields hard to implement, because since we do not know the names of these fields ahead of time, we cannot model them into a strongly typed representation of each resource.

-The custom field functions in each controller package here resolve this by querying each controller ahead of time for the custom field schema before returning or accepting a `map[string]interface{}` with each configured custom field set (ensuring you only get the custom fields back, and also validating incoming custom fields to ensure that non-custom field data is not being updated).

-Unfortunately, this approach - and the approach of using a statically typed model of the resource data in general - means that you cannot use this SDK with a system that has required custom fields set, as the API request will break on the `NOT NULL` database constraint.
-If you plan on using this SDK, keep this in mind and ensure that your custom fields are not required (try to choose sane defaults in lieu).
+The controllers in this SDK can access custom fields in one of two ways: using the embedded `CustomFields` map in each controller's data type, or using the `Get` and `Update` methods in each controller designed to work with custom fields.
+Which one you use depends on if you are using the **Nested custom fields** feature in PHPIPAM (requires 1.3 or higher).
+Nested custom fields require that you use the `CustomFields` map, non-nested require the use of the aforementioned functions.

+Note that when you are using un-nested custom fields, you cannot use required fields - this is due to the fact that entries get added ahead of time without custom fields as there is no easy way to predict the shape of the data necessary to send to PHPIPAM in the initial creation request.
+If you require required fields, enable the nested functionality - otherwise, ensure that your fields are not required and choose sane defaults if it's absolutely necessary for data to be present.

 ## License